Kaktushose/jda-commands/wiki/docs/interactions/reply.md

 # Reply Building
 !!! note
     All event types share the same Reply API.
-JDA-Commands will always acknowledge the interaction event for you.
+JDA-Commands will only acknowledge the interaction event just before sending the reply.
+If you need more time, e.g. for doing a database query, you can always manually acknowledge events by calling [`event#deferReply()`][[ReplyableEvent#deferReply()]].

 ## Localization and Placeholders
 To avoid hardcoded values, all string properties of a component/the content of a message can be replaced by a localization key as supported by the